skymania/com.xiaomi-mi-zigbee/README.md

 ## Feedback:
 Any requests please post them in the [Xiaomi-mi Zigbee topic on the Athom Forum](https://forum.athom.com/discussion/4120/) or contact me on [Slack](https://athomcommunity.slack.com/team/tedtolboom)
-If possible, please report issues at the [issues section on Github](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues) otherwise in the above mentioned topic.
+Please report issues at the [issues section on Github](https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues) otherwise in the above mentioned topic.

 ## Change Log:
 ### v 0.1.1